 Cardio has its place for heart health and mood, but it doesn’t address the muscle loss that’s driving metabolic decline.
 Many women increase cardio when weight creeps up, but this approach often backfires—excessive cardio can increase cortisol and doesn’t build the muscle needed to boost metabolism.

-At Revolution Personal Training Studios, our programmes for perimenopausal women prioritise strength training with appropriate cardio, not the reverse.
+At Revolution Personal Training Studios, our programmes for women going through the menopause transition prioritise strength training with appropriate cardio, not the reverse.

-How Should You Eat to Manage Perimenopausal Weight?
+How Should You Eat to Manage Menopause Weight Gain?

 Increase protein to 1.6-2g per kilogram bodyweight, moderate carbohydrate intake (especially refined carbs), and maintain a modest calorie deficit of 200-400 calories if actively trying to lose weight.